scala/scala3/docs/docs/reference/features-classification.md

 Existing macro libraries will have to be rewritten from the ground up.
 In many cases the rewritten libraries will turn out to be simpler and more robust than the old ones, but that does not relieve one of the cost of the rewrites.
 It's currently unclear to what degree users of macro libraries will be affected.
 We aim to provide sufficient functionality so that core macros can be re-implemented fully, but given the vast feature set of the various macro extensions to Scala 2 it is difficult to arrive at a workable limitation of scope.

-### Changes to Type Checking and Inference
+## Changes to Type Checking and Inference

-The Scala-3 compiler uses a new algorithm for type inference, which relies on a general subtype constraint solver.
-The new algorithm often [works better than the old](https://contributors.scala-lang.org/t/better-type-inference-for-scala-send-us-your-problematic-cases/2410), but there are inevitably situations where the results of both algorithms differ, leading to errors diagnosed by Scala 3 for programs that the Scala 2 accepts.
+The Scala 3 compiler uses a new algorithm for type inference, which relies on a general subtype constraint solver.
+The new algorithm often [works better than the old](https://contributors.scala-lang.org/t/better-type-inference-for-scala-send-us-your-problematic-cases/2410), but there are inevitably situations where the results of both algorithms differ, leading to errors diagnosed by Scala 3 for programs that the Scala 2 compiler accepts.

 **Status: essential**

-The new type-checking and inferencing algorithms are the essential core of the new compiler.
+The new type-checking and inference algorithms are the essential core of the new compiler.
 They cannot be reverted without dropping the whole implementation of Scala 3.

 **Migration cost: high**

 Some existing programs will break and, given the complex nature of type inference, it will not always be clear what change caused the breakage and how to fix it.

-In our experience macros and changes in type and implicit argument inference together cause the large majority of problems when porting existing code to Scala 3.
+In our experience, macros and changes in type and implicit argument inference together cause the large majority of problems encountered when porting existing code to Scala 3.
 The latter source of problems could be addressed systematically by a tool that added all inferred types and implicit arguments to a Scala 2 source code file.
 Most likely such a tool would be implemented as a Scala 2 compiler plugin.
 The resulting code would have a greatly increased likelihood to compile under Scala 3, but would often be bulky to the point of being unreadable.
 A second part of the rewriting tool should then selectively and iteratively remove type and implicit annotations that were synthesized by the first part as long as they compile under Scala 3.
 This second part could be implemented as a program that invokes the Scala 3 compiler `dotc` programmatically.

 Several people have proposed such a tool for some time now.
 I believe it is time we find the will and the resources to actually implement it.